AnEn030/BioP/README.md

 My Thesis titeled "Development of an open-source bio-printer with multiple print-heads" will be published as soon as approved.

-This repository currently only provides the Marlin configuration.h and Configuration_adv.h files of the bioprinter as part of the Thesis.
+Currently, this repository only provides the Marlin configuration.h and Configuration_adv.h files of the open source 3D Bioprinter.

 After finalizing the thesis all files necessary for the construciton will be published.